DFE-Digital/Enterprise-Security-Architecture/Service-Descriptions/SVD-SEC001-Single-Sign-On.md

 The following information must be provided to support the service team to fulfill the request.
 All information is mandatory unless otherwise stated.

 - Name of the service being integrated for SSO
 - Design for the service
+- Evidence of assurance oversight from:
+  - Security
+  - Data Protection Office
-- A data flow diagram showing:
+- A data flow diagram showing at least the following:
   - Where the service is hosted
+  - Trust boundaries
   - Connectivity between the service and other services and/or data stores as relevant
+  - Data being exchanged by the service
+  - Protocols used by the service
 - Authentication protocol used by the service
 - Relevant URLs for the SSO integration
 - Access to the application SME to configure the service